Are you prepared for a puppy? Answer the following questions.

 Are you prepared to…

 1) Take full responsibility for this dog and all its needs for the next 8 – 15 years?
-This is NOT a task that can be left to children!
+Your children can not do this!

 2) Invest the considerable time, money and patience it takes to train the dog to be a good companion?
 (This does not happen by itself)